flueke/mesycontrol/doc/sphinx/index.rst

 mesycontrol is a remote control solution for detector readout systems by mesytec. mesycontrol makes use of the mesytec RC bus controllers (MRC-1/MRCC) to communicate with the actual devices.
 For user interaction a GUI application is provided.
-Automated device control can be achieved via scripting support built into the application.

 Features
 ^^^^^^^^
-* MRC-1/MRCC connectivity via USB, serial port and network
+* MRC-1/MRCC connectivity via USB, serial port and network.
 * Client-server architecture using plain TCP as the transport.
-This enables the graphical frontend to run and operate on machines without direct access to the mesytec hardware
+This enables the graphical frontend to run and operate on machines without direct access to the mesytec hardware.
-* Storing and loading of single device configurations and complete setups (multiple devices and multiple MRCs)
+* Storing and loading of single device configurations and complete setups (multiple devices and multiple MRCs).
 * Tabular view of the device memory
-* Specialized panels for MHV-4 and MSCF-16
+* Specialized GUIs for MHV-4, MSCF-16, STM-16 and MCFD-16
 * Polling of frequently changing parameters (e.g. voltage or current)
-* Scripting support (Python) to automate device control
-* Silent mode to temporarily disable any mesytec eventbus communication
 * Cross-platform: both, client and server, work on Linux and Windows

 Installation and dependencies